Strategic Contracting and Vendor Management

 Where can I learn about CoreLogic purchase order terms and conditions?

 CoreLogic defines a diverse supplier as a U.S.-based, for-profit enterprise (public or private) that is certified (by a third-party) as a diverse supplier.
-See Diverse Supplier Classification Definitions.
+See Certification Requirements.

-- Work with Business Unit Leads, procurement professional and internal customers to identify upcoming procurement opportunities.
+- Work with Business Unit Leads, procurement professionals and internal customers to identify upcoming procurement opportunities.

-- Identify qualified, diverse suppliers to participate in upcoming procurement opportunities.
+- Identify qualified suppliers to participate in procurement opportunities.

-- Screen identified diverse suppliers to determine if a match exists between suppliers' capabilities and business requirements.
+- Screen identified suppliers to determine if a match exists between suppliers' capabilities and business requirements.

 What are the next steps once CoreLogic Procurement contacts my company regarding a potential procurement opportunity?